nickesc/client-enhanced/README.md

 [![Available for Fabric](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/compact/supported/fabric_vector.svg)](https://fabricmc.net/)
 [![Check out the Gallery](https://cdn.jsdelivr.net/npm/@intergrav/devins-badges@3/assets/compact/documentation/modrinth-gallery_vector.svg)](https://modrinth.com/modpack/client-enhanced/gallery)

 **_Client-Enhanced_** is an overhaul of the current Minecraft client.
-Its goal is to keep the game feeling as close to Vanilla as possible while adding a number of improvements, enhancements and upgrades designed to improve quality of life, visuals, performance, multiplayer, and more.
+Its goal is to keep the game feeling as close to Vanilla as possible while adding a number of improvements, enhancements, and upgrades designed to improve quality of life, visuals, performance, multiplayer, and more.

 When you play with **_Client-Enhanced_**, you will only be playing with client-side mods.
 This means there are no blocks or items added to the game, and no significant additions to the game's mechanics or gameplay.
 Using this modpack, you should be able to play on Vanilla servers.